-If you are planning to start a successful soccer academy but don’t know where to start, you’re in the right place.
-While soccer may not be the most commonly played sport in the US, it has recently started to receive much more attention than it had before.
+If you plan to start a soccer academy but don’t know where to start, you’re in the right place.
+While soccer may not be the most commonly played sport in the US, it has recently started to receive much more attention than before.

-Right now, there are many soccer lovers in the US that want to express their love of the game by actually playing it rather than just watching professional games.
-And this is exactly what soccer academies are meant to provide: a proper climate for soccer players to practice the game as a hobby.
+Right now, many soccer lovers in the US want to express their love of the game by actually playing it rather than just watching professional games.
+And this is precisely what soccer academies are meant to provide: a proper climate for soccer players to practice the game as a hobby.

-In this guide, we will sift through the main things you should do and pay attention to in order to start a successful soccer academy.
+This guide will sift through the main things you should do and pay attention to start a successful soccer academy.

 Learn About The Soccer Industry